 There are also boller for special occasions.
 The solboller (sunbun) is made to celebtrate the return of the sun after the long winter.
 It is coloured with saffron and has a yellow custard centre.
 The Lent bolle is made during Lent (of course).
 It is cut in half and a big spoonful of fresh whipped cream is piled on inside before closing the lid and sprinkling icing sugar on top.
 This one is very fun to eat!

 Boller are the cheapest bread you can buy in the store.
 You can also buy ready-made mix packets but I think the home-made boller are best.
 There is a continuing discussion of whether the bolle should have raisins in it or not.
-I think it is really just a matter of taste but Farmor always makes ones with and ones without to please everybody.
+I think it is really just a matter of taste.